FreakinU/memutils/README.md

 ```

-### read the contents from the library and write them to a duplicate file
+### process contents using the module then write them to a duplicate file

 ```python
 from memutils import *